zelikos/davincibox/README.md

 My own testing for davincibox has been with an AMD RX 6600XT GPU, and more recently on an Intel Core Ultra 5 125H (i.e. Intel Arc integrated graphics).
 However, other users have contributed test results here: [#21](https://github.com/zelikos/davincibox/issues/21)

-On AMD GPUs, Fusion and Fusion FX have poor performance, and may crash DaVinci Resolve and/or your GPU altogether.
+On AMD with ROCm (AMD's official compute package), DaVinci Resolve does not work at all, and has not for quite some time.
+Davincibox defaults to `rusticl` for AMD GPUs instead now, but this still has its own caveats: Fusion and Fusion FX have poor performance, and may crash DaVinci Resolve and/or your GPU altogether.
 Non-Fusion effects generally work fine.

-On Intel via intel-compute-runtime, things seem to work much better.
+On Intel via `intel-compute-runtime`, DaVinci Resolve has been much more stable and with better performance in Fusion.
+Intel can also be used with `rusticl`, but this generally shouldn't be needed since `intel-compute-runtime` works just fine.

+I do not have an NVIDIA GPU at this time and **cannot** directly troubleshoot issues with using them.
+Support and troubleshooting for NVIDIA-related issues is very reliant on members of the community.

 ### DaVinci Resolve Studio